bobshort4bobby4/Connect4-PP3/README.md

   |To encourage continued use of the game.                                  |Colour used in an effort to entertain user and encourage continued use.                         |

+  ### Issues
+  If the deployed game is left unattended for any period of time, it freezes and will not take input.
+The browser needs to be refreshed or the 'Run Program' button clicked to start a new game.
+This is not an issue on a locally run version of the game.
+I do not know why this is happening.

+If the human player is drawn to take first turn it is still quite easy to win the game.
+Because the computer always scores the board using the same method it is possible to build up an knowledge as to where the piece will be placed.
+After repeated games it is possible to learn ways of winning every time .

 </details>